Ubuntu 20.04 System and Process Monitoring

 $ kill 13217

-The advantage of ending a process with the TERM signal is that it gives the process the opportunity to exit gracefully, potentially saving any data that might otherwise be lost.
+The advantage of ending a process with the TERM signal is that it allows the process to exit gracefully, potentially saving any data that might otherwise be lost.

 If the standard termination signal does not terminate the process, repeat the kill command with the -9 option.
-This sends a KILL signal which should cause even frozen processes to exit, but does not give the process a chance to exit gracefully possibly resulting in data loss:
+This command sends a KILL signal which should cause even frozen processes to exit but does not give the process a chance to exit gracefully, possibly resulting in data loss:

 $ kill -9 13217